Skip to main content

 Transform4Europe Professional Development Programme

-The T4EU webinars will be held online via MS Teams and will be delivered in English.
-Registered participants will receive a reminder approximately two days before the event, including the access details and link.
+The T4EU webinars are held online via MS Teams and are delivered in English.
+Registered participants receive a reminder approximately two days before the event, including the access details and link.

 Training activities open to adjunct professors